microsoft/vscode-cpptools-api/README.md

 ```

 Upon registering the provider, the C/C++ extension will prompt the user if they would like to use the custom configuration
-provider to serve IntelliSense configurations for the workspace folder, so it is best practice not to register the provider
+provider to serve IntelliSense configurations for the workspace folder.

+In version 2, you will want to register the provider as soon as your extension activates and confirms that it is capable of
+providing configurations for the active workspace so that the C/C++ extension can disable standard handling of
+`c_cpp_properties.json`, including indexing and parsing the files referenced by the active configuration.

-until it is ready to begin serving configurations.
-Once the provider is registered, it is recommended to call
+Prior to version 2, it is best practice to wait to register the provider until it is ready to begin serving configurations.
-`didChangeCustomConfigurations` so that the C/C++ extension will ask for configurations for files that might have been opened
+Once the provider is registered, it is recommended to call `didChangeCustomConfigurations` so that the C/C++ extension will
-in the editor before the custom configuration provider was registered.
+ask for configurations for files that might have been opened in the editor before the custom configuration provider was
+registered.

 # Contributing